Sasquatch (comics): Return and "White Sasquatch"

-However, Langkowski wasn't dead.
-He returned soon afterward by temporarily inhabiting the shrunken, mindless body of Smart Alec, which had been kept in Shaman's pouch.
-He then switched over to occupy Snowbird's then-deceased body (with her permission).
+Langkowski survives and returns soon afterward by temporarily inhabiting the shrunken, mindless body of Smart Alec, which had been kept in Shaman's pouch.
+He then switched over to occupy Snowbird's then-deceased body with her permission.
 In Snowbird's body, Walt lacked Snowbird's shapeshifting powers and was limited to either Snowbird's (female) human form and a white-furred version of his Sasquatch form.
 Now biologically female, she called herself "Wanda Langkowski", and fought to be recognized as legally alive.
 Snowbird's spirit later altered her former body to be identical of his original self.
 After this, Sasquatch regained his original orange coloration.

 Among his later adventures with Alpha Flight, Walt battled Llan the Sorcerer, then joined the Avengers, and the People's Protectorate against the Atlantean army, the Peace Corpse, and the Combine.
 The team also helped defend Her against the Consortium.